 Strikes, unburied bodies, trash piled high in the streets, all for council houses, trade union reforms and nationalisation of industries.
 Britain had been rivalled since the war, with our foreign competitors facilitating our previous industrial accomplishments with their newer, innovative technology.
 The industrial action of the unions in England was reactive.
 Unions attempted to ensure their members’ pay kept up with the rising inflation, due to wage grievances, as well as continuous challenges of the Union Reforms imposed by the Thatcher government.
 The party believed the Union’s protests’ destabilized parliamentary democracy and economic profit through strike action.

 It was also a food revolution we couldn’t quite forget.
-Dinner parties and anything on a stick were all the rage.
-With the implementation of the Sexual Discrimination Act in 1975, the motion made it illegal for companies to discriminate promising employees by their gender.
+Dinner parties and anything on a stick was all the rage.
+With the implementation of the Sexual Discrimination Act in 1975, the motion made it illegal for companies to discriminate against promising employees by their gender.

-“Margaret, dear, I’m hosting a dinner party Wednesday, do come over?”
+“Margaret, dear, I’m hosting a dinner party on Wednesday, do come over?”

-But there's more; prawn cocktail served with salad cream and tomato ketchup for a dazzling party snack; sherry trifle, soggy jelly-fruit flan, cool-whip, spam, stroganoff, steak and chips, egg and chips, fondue and frozen wonders.
-From arctic roll, to black forest gateaux, to angel delight, all enjoyed as a working class feast.
-The Golden Wonder's launch of Pot Noodle in 1977 was the icing on the cake we had been waiting for, untill Delia...
+But there’s more; prawn cocktail served with salad cream and tomato ketchup for a dazzling party snack; sherry trifle, soggy jelly-fruit flan, cool-whip, spam, stroganoff, steak and chips, egg and chips, fondue and frozen wonders.
+From arctic roll, to black forest gateaux, to angel delight, all enjoyed as a working-class feast.
+The Golden Wonder’s launch of Pot Noodle in 1977 was the icing on the cake we had been waiting for, until Delia…

 The Delia Effect